 At the last big gathering, COP21, in Paris in 2015, governments around the world pledged to work together to make changes such that we avoid a climate catastrophe.
 They agreed to try keep global warming “well below” 2 °C above pre-industrial levels by the year 2100 – and to try aim for 1.5 °C.

-This COP is seen by many as our last chance to keep the global temperature increase at or below 1.5 °C by 2100.
+This COP was seen by many as our last chance to keep the global temperature increase at or below 1.5 °C by 2100.
 The 1.5 degrees target would help minimise the worst impacts of climate change, scientists say.
 Other scientists fear that due to inaction by governments around the world over the past few decades it is now too late to achieve that target.

 In the video below, Jennifer from Glasgow Science Centre answers the question, ‘What is COP26?’.

-What does COP26 aim to achieve?
+What did COP26 aim to achieve?